smar377/kubernetes/cka-with-practice-tests-udemy/7-security/4-rbac-lab/README.md

 $ cat /etc/kubernetes/manifests/kube-apiserver.yaml | grep '\-\-authorization-mode'
 ```

-### 2. How many roles exist in the default namespace?
+### 2. How many Roles exist in the default namespace?

 *Answer:* There are **NO** roles configures in the default namespace.